cml87/SpringCore_111_forJenkins/README.md

  After, to tell Spring how we want to wire our beans we use the `@Autowired` annotation in a constructor, a setter method, or a field, depending on the type of dependency injection we want to do.

-When wiring the beans (or injecting the dependencies) through annotations, Spring needs to know which of the possibly many assignment compatible available beans, we want to wire up in a given dependency.
+When wiring the beans (or injecting the dependencies) through annotations in the body of the bean class, Spring needs to know which of the possibly many assignment compatible available beans, we want to wire up in a given dependency.
 Remember, we will be using interfaces in most cases as dependencies in our classes, and our beans will be classes implementing those interface.

-To give this piece of information to Spring there are four ways, <u>all of which can be used with constructor, setter or field injection</u> !:
+Before this piece of information was given explicitly while wiring the beans in the xml file or Java class.
+Now, when using annotations to wire beans, we'll have four options, <u>all of which can be used with constructor, setter or field injection</u> !:
 1. autowire by type
 2. autowire by name
 3. autowire with annotation `@Primary`
 4. autowire with annotation `@Qualifier`

 #### annotations: constructor injection
-klj lkadsjf jl;fa lkjalfksj lj fkajf lkaf  l ljf;lkasd lkjflk lkjlkj
-;lkjkljl;kj lkj lkj lkj lkjjflaks f lak
+When we want to do autowire by constructor we annotate the constructor with `@Autowired`.
+Then the types of wiring we can do (type, name etc.) follow the same rules as for setter injection, which we discuss below.

 #### annotations: setter injection
-In **_autowire by type_** we specify a class (not interface) as parameter to the setter, when we want to do setter injection.
+In **_autowire by type_** we specify a precise class (not interface) as parameter to the setter, when we want to do setter injection.
 Our `EmailClient` class would be:

 ```java
 @Component